UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_13.md

 Almond Delight              R  Cold       110        2    2     200    1.0   14.0       8       1        25      3     1.0  0.75  34.384843
 ```

-Let’s explore the next scenario.
-Perhaps we recently read the cereal
+Take this next scenario.
+Perhaps we recently read the cereal data’s
-data’s documentation explaining that the `fat` column is being expressed
+documentation explaining that the `fat` column is being expressed as
-as the number of grams of fat above 2.
-This means that the fat content of each cereal is actually an additional
-2 grams.
+grams and we are interested in miligrams.
 How can we rectify this?

 Notes: Script here